 Best Budget Option: Hirsh 18-Inch Deep Vertical File Cabinet

 You're getting basic functionality for around $100.
 Two drawers with space for letter-sized hanging files.
 The steel construction is lightweight but adequate for moderate use.
 The putty/cream finish is unremarkable but professional.
+This works well if you also need compact desks for tight spaces since budget options typically pair together.

 The lock is simple but works.
 Ball bearing suspension on the drawers.
 The main compromise?
 Each drawer only handles 25 pounds max.
 If you overstuff them, the suspension starts binding.